some-coder/dutch-kbqa/README.md

 ## Contact

-Please contact Niels de Jong via GitHub.
+Please contact <a href="mailto:najong99@hotmail.nl">Niels de Jong via email</a>, or open an issue in the _Issues_ tab of this repository.